Hôtel Bonaparte: Hôtel de la Victoire, Hôtel Bonaparte or Maison du 18 Brumaire

 An etching from 1857, the year the house was demolished, showing the entrance from the north side of the Hôtel Bonaparte.
 This entrance led directly into Napoléon's study.

 When the relationship between Joseph-Alexandre Pierre de Ségur and Louise Julie Careau ended at the end of the 1780s, the Vicomte de Ségur either left the house to Louise Julie Careau or he simply moved out and let her live there with their son Alexandre Félix de Ségur (1781–1805).

 On 10 August 1795, due to financial difficulties, Louise Julie Careau rented the house to her friend Joséphine de Beauharnais for an annual rent of 4,000 livres.
 As at the time of the construction of the house, the plot size at that time was still slightly less than 2.000 m^{2}.

 On 9 March 1796, Napoléon Bonaparte and Joséphine de Beauharnais celebrated their wedding in this house in private, after having previously married at the Hôtel de Mondragon at 3 Rue d'Antin, then the town hall of the 2nd arrondissement of Paris.
 The wedding was scheduled for 8 pm, but didn't take place until around 10 pm.
 Napoleon Bonaparte arrived two hours late, as he was busy preparing for the Italian campaign.
 To celebrate the victorious Général Napoléon Bonaparte on his return from Italy, the Département de la Seine requested in December 1797 that the name of the Rue Chantereine be changed to Rue de la Victoire.
 On 26 March 1798, Napoléon Bonaparte acquired the house for his great love Joséphine for 52,400 livres whereupon it became known as the Hôtel Bonaparte.
 It was also in this house where Napoléon Bonaparte orchestrated the coup d'état that brought him to power on 18 Brumaire of the Year VIII (9 November 1799) whereupon the house also became known as Maison du 18 Brumaire.

-"Joséphine's house was the best in Paris."
+"Joséphine's house was the finest in Paris."